atmask/atmask.github.io/content/posts/19-containix/index.md

 So why does this matter you may ask?
 A couple reasons.
 Namely, this changes the lifecycle of your team's software distribution.

-First, no more building and pushing OCI images, no more maintaining dockerfiles.
-The flake is resolved when it is realized by Nix meaning that on each build of your application where you are not waiting on CI to build and push images.
+First, no more building and pushing OCI images, no more maintaining Dockerfiles.
+The flake is realized by Nix during pod creation, meaning that during development cycles you are not waiting on CI to build and push images.
 The flake can also be used to ensure consistency across development, test, and production environments.

 Second, there is no more need for registries.
 You can pre-mount a binary cache to your Kubernetes nodes for fast pod starts.